 Although the Commission on Judicial Discipline has jurisdiction over many state judges for judicial misconduct, the Office of Attorney Regulation Counsel is responsible for handling complaints against magistrates for judicial misconduct.
 See the Colorado Rules for Magistrates, Rule 5(h).
-In the year 2022, the Office of Attorney Regulation Counsel received 128 complaints against magistrates.
+In the year 2023, the Office of Attorney Regulation Counsel received 157 complaints against magistrates.
+Of the 158 dismissed complaints, one included a 2022 matter.
 See Table I-4.
-One matter was pending at the end of the year of 2022.